mmikkel/CacheFlag-Craft3/README.md

 ## Invalidating flagged caches

-Caches flagged with flags saved to one or multiple element sources or [dynamic flags](#dynamic-flags), your caches will be automatically invalidated.
+Cache Flag will automatically invalidate any caches with flags saved to one or multiple element sources in Cache Flag's CP section, and caches using [dynamic flags](#dynamic-flags).
+These caches are invalidated whenever relevant elements are saved, deleted, moved or changes status.

-Cold caches and caches using [arbitrary flags](#arbitrary-flags) must be invalidated manually or programmatically.
+Cold caches and caches using [arbitrary flags](#arbitrary-flags) must be invalidated manually or programmatically (see below).

 ### Manual cache invalidation

-Flagged caches can be manually invalidated by
+Flagged template caches can be manually invalidated by

-* Checking the "Flagged template caches" checkbox in the native Clear Caches utility in the Craft CP.
-This will invalidate _all_ flagged caches.
+* Using the native Clear Caches utility in the Craft CP (check out the [CP Clear Cache plugin](https://plugins.craftcms.com/cp-clearcache) for easier access to this tool)
-* Via Cache Flag's CP section
+* Hitting the "Invalidate all flagged caches" button in Cache Flag's CP section (only available if `allowAdminChanges` is `true`, see [more info here](#project-config))
+* Using the native CLI command `invalidate-tags/cacheflag`
+* Using the native CLI command `invalidate-tags/template` (invalidates all template caches, including flagged ones)
+* Using the native CLI command `invalidate-tags/all` (invalidates all caches, including template caches)

+Additionally, Cache Flag exposes its own `cache-flag/caches/invalidate` CLI command, that can be used if you want to clear flagged template caches for specific flags (this also works with [arbitrary flags](#arbitrary-flags)):

+    ./craft cache-flag/caches/invalidate news,images,awesome

-* Hitting the `cache-flag/caches/invalidate` web controller with a GET or POST request.
-This controller invalidates _all_ flagged caches, unless a parameter `flags` (array of flags you want to clear) is present in the request.
+If you want to clear flagged caches over HTTP there's also a web controller action `cache-flag/caches/invalidate` which can be hit with a GET or POST request.
+This controller action will invalidate all flagged template caches, unless a parameter `flags` (string[]; array of flags) is present in the request.
-* Running the CLI console command `cache-flag/caches/invalidate`.
-This command will invalidate _all_ flagged caches, unless you specify one or multiple flags (comma separated list):

-        ./craft cache-flag/caches/invalidate news,images

-**Additionally, flushing Craft's data cache (via CLI or the Clear Caches CP utility) will _delete_ all flagged template caches.**
+Finally, flushing the data cache will *delete* all template caches, including flagged ones.

 ### Programmatic cache invalidation